 - We can't guarantee what your plan will be worth when you decide to start taking the benefits from your pension account, or what your actual retirement income will be. - The value of any investment you make can go down as well as up.
-This means you could get back less than the amount you invest.
-The exact level of risk will depend on the fund(s) your savings are invested in. - The tax relief you receive on your contributions depends on your individual circumstances and may change over time. - The charges for the funds you invest in may increase. - Some of the funds we offer deposit cash with other financial institutions.
+This means you could get back less than the amount you invest. - You can invest in a range of investment funds which have different levels and types of risk.
+These are shown in the fund factsheets.
+These fund factsheets also give you all the in-depth information about a fund, including past performance, objectives, charges and risks.
+They can be found on your PlanViewer account.
+Please see planviewer.co.uk - The tax relief you receive on your contributions depends on your individual circumstances and may change over time. - The charges for the funds you invest in may increase. - Some of the funds we offer deposit cash with other financial institutions.
 If any of these institutions suffer insolvency or other financial difficulties the value of your fund may be affected.

 - Fidelity monitors the underlying fund providers and their funds with the aim of safeguarding your savings.
 The circumstances in which you will not receive the full value of your savings are, in Fidelity's opinion, very unlikely.
 You bear the risk in the event of a default on the part of any service provider, including any companies in the same group of companies as Fidelity.
 If one of the underlying fund managers becomes insolvent or cannot otherwise pay the full amount due, Fidelity would seek to recover any shortfall, but your savings may fall in value if Fidelity is unable to recover the full amount. - Before transferring another pension to this one, you should check to see if you will be giving up any valuable guaranteed or associated benefits by transferring.
 Please read retirement.fidelity.co.uk/aboutworkplace-pensions/transferring-savings for more information. - In addition to these general risks, each investment fund option will have its own risks.
-Please see the relevant fund factsheet found on planviewer.co.uk - Saving into a pension may affect your entitlement to any means tested state benefits. - The information in this document is based on current pension and tax rules, which may change in the future.
+Please see the relevant fund factsheet found on planviewer.co.uk - Saving into a pension may affect your entitlement to any means-tested state benefits.

+The information in this document is based on current pension and tax rules, which may change in the future.